supersoftcafe/yafl/README.md

 # Progress

 Currently the compiler works.
-It's a big manual, but really it does useful stuff and generates beautiful LLVM IR that when compiled does work.
+It's a bit manual, but really it does useful stuff and generates beautiful LLVM IR that when compiled does work.
 Automatic heap management is mostly working.
 Type inference mostly works.
 It's a beautiful language!

 No io, strings or generics yet.
 This is a big problem, and made bigger because I have to do them in a particular order that means that we won't get string support until relatively late.